TrendingTechnology/saga/appendix.md

 | 12 (Duodecimal) | `0z` | `0` to `9`, then `A`/`T`/`X` as 10 and `B`/`E`/`Z` as 11\* |
 | 16 (Hexadecimal) | `0x` | `0` to `9` then `A` to `F` |

-Optional suffixes can be placed after numbers to indicate additional properties, such as precision, exponents in scientific notation, and type modifiers in both C and Rust-style suffixes.
+Optional suffixes can be placed after numbers to indicate additional properties, such as precision, exponents in scientific notation,

 | Modifier suffix | Characters/Digit | Meaning |
 | --- | --- | --- |